 Types of Shoulder Injuries

-Shoulder damage is treated in different ways depending on the injury and the individual.
+Shoulder damage is treated differently depending on the injury and the individual.
 Common treatment approaches include rest and changing your activities to let the joint heal, using medications to reduce inflammation and pain, and surgery to correct damage in the joint.

 You may also experience chronic pain in that joint.
-Under maritime law you are entitled to compensation for the medical treatment you receive for your on-the-job shoulder injury and you may be able to recover damages for pain and suffering, lost wages, and lost future wages as well.
+Under maritime law, you are entitled to compensation for the medical treatment you receive for your on-the-job shoulder injury.
+You may be able to recover damages for pain and suffering, lost wages, and lost future wages.

 What to Do if You Injure Your Shoulder on the Job

-You also need to file a report as soon as possible.
-Your superior will complete the report and send it to your employer and your employer’s insurer so that you can make a claim for compensation.
+You also need to file an incident report as soon as possible.
+Your superior will complete the information and send it to your employer and your employer’s insurer so that you can make a claim for compensation.

 If you feel like you should be receiving compensation for your shoulder injury and you are not, look for an attorney with experience in maritime law.
-This professional can help you file a claim under the appropriate laws to get the damages to which you are entitled to.
+This professional can help you file a claim under the appropriate laws to get the damages you are entitled to.